-Check out some of our reviews of cat litter and see which one fits not only an allergy sufferer’s needs, but your cat’s needs, as well.
+Check out some of our articles about cat litter and see which one fits not only an allergy sufferer's needs, but your cat's needs, as well.

 For some, simply taking over-the-counter allergy medication is enough.
 Sometimes, however, that just won't cut it.
 You could scrub and vacuum your house and cat day-in and day-out, but it may only help a little bit.

 Have your significant other talk to their doctor about allergy solutions, such as steroid shots or prescription nasal sprays.
-If you are going to great lengths to make sure your partner is comfortable in your home with your cat, they can meet you halfway and speak to their doctor.
+If you're going to great lengths to make sure your partner is comfortable in your home with your cat, they can meet you halfway and speak to their doctor.

-I am hoping that over time, my boyfriend’s immune system shapes up and can tolerate Pookie without all of these aforementioned extra efforts.
+I'm hoping that, over time, my boyfriend's immune system shapes up and can tolerate Pookie without all of these aforementioned extra efforts.
 His immune system has tolerated different cats in the past, so hopefully, eventually, Pookie fits this bill, as well.